 It also has no plastic load-bearing parts which guarantees a long, worry-free, service life.

 Rotary hoists have the largest capacity/footprint ration of all clotheslines, although they are big in general, they do not occupy space as much as other outdoor washing lines of similar capacity.

-Thanks to its galvanised steel construction and typical quality of Austral products (yes, Sunbreeze is a subsidiary of Austral), it is apparent that they designed it to withstand our harsh Australian climate, the adjustable height and included ground socket facilitates ease of use, deployment, and removal.
+Thanks to its galvanised steel construction and typical quality of Hills products, it is obvious that they designed it to withstand our harsh Australian climate.

 Outdoor washing lines can be used for more than just drying our clothes, with a bit of imagination you can turn yours into an actual feature of your backyard/garden.

 Some people used trellises as mounting posts for their retractable washing lines, others have even turned retractable washing lines into canopies for covering a hammock underneath.

 This makes them the perfect spot for relaxing in the afternoon with a cup of brewed coffee and a good book.